mcda-TU/CST255-WebsiteProject/README.md

 - Added CSS rules to float images and sidebars
 - Added sentence spacing after periods.
 - Added and improved the use of paddings and margins

+Update on 8/1/26
+Added two JavaScript files, added image files.
+Updated CSS and made a few small HTML edits.
+Specific changes include:
+- Added a button to the header to toggle between 'Light Mode / Dark Mode'.
+This utilizes JavaScript and additional CSS definitions to change the overall color scheme of the site with minimal edits to the HTML.
+- Added additional images to display on the 'Hobbies' page.
+These images alternate with the previously existing images.
+JavaScript is used to change these images every 5 seconds.